julelang/manual/src/common-concepts/maps.md

 ---

-If you want to remove all keys without deallocating the internal buffer memory, just give the map without key.
+If you want to remove all keys without deallocating the internal buffer memory, just use the `clear` function.

 For example:
 ```jule